cdl-geneseo/geneseo-dictionary/M/Mungus.md

 # Mungus

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Mungus

 Created by  Unknown User (krk5), last modified by  Unknown User (rch7) on Apr 13, 2019

 n.
 Filth or dirt; a combination of mung and fungus.Source: Dictionary of Geneseo English, Fall 2006, WinkelmanObsolete as of 2008.
 Obsolescence continues through 2019.Specific to Geneseo.As of 2012, 0% knew the word and 0% believed it to be of local origin.(Craft, G-M, 2012)